evolutics/zero-downtime-deployments-with-podman/README.md

 The motivation is to deploy an updated version of a container without service interruption.
 We want to keep things lightweight and only use rootless Podman.

+This works with Docker, too, just replace `podman` by `docker` in the commands below.

 ## Overview

 Say we want to replace a service container `hi-0` by `hi-1`.
 To keep the service